 All employers and employees have personal responsibilities for safety at work.
-Your employer must risk assess all aspects of the work environment, equipment and working
+Your employer must risk assess all aspects of the work environment, equipment and working practices and put in place appropriate control measures which should be communicated to all staff.

-You and your colleagues must familiarise yourselves with your employer's policies and procedures and follow them when you work.
+You and your colleagues must familiarize yourselves with your employer's policies and procedures and follow them when you work.
 You should keep your eyes open when you are working and report any problems you encounter.
-Be prepared to alter the way you do things if there are changes in circumstances; and keep up to date with best practice.
+Be prepared to alter the way you do things if there are changes in circumstances; and keep up to date with best practices.